nicolastoon/analyzing-recipe-tags/README.md

   frameborder="0"
 ></iframe>

-The p-value I calculated 0, which is less than the significance level of 0.01.
-Thus, we are able to reject the null hypothesis, which strongly suggests that the values of <code>n_tags</code> does have a correlation with the missingness of <code>avg_rating</code>.
+The p-value I calculated was 0, which is less than the significance level of 0.01.
+Thus, we are able to reject the null hypothesis.
+This outcome strongly suggests that the values of <code>n_tags</code> does have a correlation with the missingness of <code>avg_rating</code>.

 ### <strong>Hypothesis Testing</strong>
+This hypothesis test will aim to answer to our original question proposed in the introduction: are tags representative of the content they are on?

+The tag that we will use is <code>'dietary'</code>.
+We previously saw in our "Interesting Aggregates" that there seemed to be a difference between the nutritional values between recipes with and without the tag.
+Logically, if one wants to go on a diet, they would generally want to eat less calories.
+Thus, this hypothesis test will see if the difference in calories in the two groups is significant or not.

+<p><b>Null Hypothesis: </b>Recipes with the <code>dietary</code> tag have the same amount of calories as recipes without the <code>dietary</code> tag.</p>
+<p><b>Alternate Hypothesis: </b>Recipes with the <code>dietary</code> tag have less calories as recipes without the <code>dietary</code> tag</p>
+<p><b>Test Statistic: </b>Absolute difference of mean ratings between recipes with and without the <code>dietary</code> tag</p>
+<p><b>Significance Level: </b>0.01</p>

+The observed test statistic between recipes with and without <code>'dietary'</code> was approximately 34.1.

+To see if my test statistic was significant, I conducted a permutation test and ran 1,000 simulations to generate an empirical distribution of the test statistic under the null hypothesis.
+The plot below visualizes the empirical distribution found:

+<iframe
+  src="plots/hypothesis-test-hist.html"
+  width="750"
+  height="550"
+  frameborder="0"
+></iframe>

+The p-value I calculated was 0, which is less than the significance level of 0.01.
+Thus, we are able to reject the null hypothesis.
+This outcome strongly suggests that the dietary tag is representative of dietary calorie levels.

 ### <strong>Framing a Prediction Problem</strong>
 ### <strong>Baseline Model</strong>